smcclatchy/gene-expression-qtl/_episodes/08-full-transcriptome-map.md

 ~~~
-Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'as.list': object 'hotspot.genes' not found
+Error in as.list(names(hotspot.genes)): object 'hotspot.genes' not found
 ~~~
 {: .error}